kmhabib/fargatedevlab/FargateDevLab.md

-This lab is provided as part of [AWS Summit Online](https://aws.amazon.com/events/summits/online/).
+This lab is provided as part of **[AWS Summit Online](https://aws.amazon.com/events/summits/online/)**, click [here](https://bit.ly/2yLtZqL) to explore the full list of hands-on labs.

-ℹ️ You will run this lab in your **own** AWS account.
+ℹ️ You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to avoid future costs.

 # EKS FARGATE DEV LAB